Mikita Brottman: Themes

 Brottman's work has included writing on horror films, critical theory, reading, psychoanalysis, animals, and the work of the American folklorist, Gershon Legman.
 Her articles and case studies have appeared in The American Journal of Psychoanalysis, New Literary History, American Imago, and other journals.
 Her essays have also appeared in a number of books and anthologies.
 Her book The Solitary Vice: Against Reading (2009) was selected as one of the Best Books of 2009 by Publishers Weekly, who said: "Sharp, whimsical and impassioned, Brottman's look at the pleasures and perils of compulsive reading is itself compulsively readable and will connect with any book lover."
 In 2018, a Spanish edition was published by Blackie Books, under the title Contra La Lectura.

 The most consistent focus of Brottman's work, however, is her reconsideration and transformation of the true crime genre.
 Thirteen Girls (Nine-Banded Books, 2012) is a story cycle of fictionalized narratives, each based on a real victim of a serial killer, each told from a different perspective.
 According to a review of the book in Rain Taxi, "Brottman’s grimly pragmatic literary stance recalls such earlier artists of the quotidian macabre as Shirley Jackson and Flannery O’Connor: Thirteen Girls is an impressive successor to their stories of American dread."
 The Maximum Security Book Club: Reading Literature in a Men's Prison (2016) describes Brottman's relationship with nine inmates in a reading group she started at Jessup Correctional Institution, a men's maximum security prison, and their reactions to the works of classic literature they read together.

-Her most recent book, An Unexplained Death - The True Story of a Body at the Belvedere (2018), is a discursive and philosophical meditation on suicide, voyeurism, missing people, deaths in hotels, and the author's obsessive investigation into the mysterious death of Rey Rivera in Baltimore's Belvedere Hotel in 2006.
-Described by James Ellroy as "a learned, lucid, and finally heartbreaking account of urban obsession," the book has been short-listed for the 2019 Gold Dagger for nonfiction by the Crime Writers' Association of the United Kingdom.
+An Unexplained Death - The True Story of a Body at the Belvedere (2018), is a discursive and philosophical meditation on suicide, voyeurism, missing people, deaths in hotels, and the author's obsessive investigation into the mysterious death of Rey Rivera in Baltimore's Belvedere Hotel in 2006.
+Described by James Ellroy as "a learned, lucid, and finally heartbreaking account of urban obsession," the book was short-listed for the 2019 Gold Dagger for nonfiction by the Crime Writers' Association of the United Kingdom.

-Brottman's true crime podcast, Forensic Transmissions, is a curated archive of unedited public domain audio files.
+Couple Found Slain: After a Family Murder (Henry Holt, 2021) is a biography of Brian Bechtold, who was found not guilty by reason of insanity for the 1992 murder of his parents.
+According to The New York Times, "Brottman offers a precise and rarely seen accounting of American hospitals for the criminally insane.
+She argues, via her subject Brian Bechtold, that the system we have to shelter and heal people like him not only does not work, but is in fact far more damaging than incarceration."

+Guilty Creatures: Sex, God and Murder in Tallahassee, Florida (One Signal/Atria, 2024) examines the 2000 murder of Mike Williams.
+The New York Times described it as "an unputdownable read."

 Personal life

 Brottman is the partner of the American film critic David Sterritt.
-She is the daughter of Linda Hoy.